asyncapi/generator/apps/generator/README.md

-# Documentation
-## Overview

 Generator is a tool that you can use to generate whatever you want basing on the AsyncAPI specification file as an input.
 For more information [read the docs](https://www.asyncapi.com/docs/tools/generator).

-Read the docs on [https://www.asyncapi.com/docs/tools/generator](https://www.asyncapi.com/docs/tools/generator).
-You can still read the docs from here, but some of the links may be broken.

 There is a large number of templates that are ready to use and are officially supported by the AsyncAPI Initiative.